Equivalence of continuous- and discrete-variable gate-based quantum computers with finite energy: Background

 The SSD maps a CV state $\hat\rho$ to a qudit state of dimension $d$ utilizing the GKP encoding \cite{Shaw2024}.
 Intuitively, the SSD extracts the discrete logical information by projecting the continuous phase space into the unit cells defined by the GKP lattice.
 It is defined as the partial trace

 where $\hat \Pi=\left(\sum_{a=0}^{d-1} \ketbra{a}{a_{\text{GKP}}^{(d)}}\right)^{\otimes n}$ is the projector from the GKP encoding to a corresponding qudit, and we express $\mathbb T^{m}_{h}=(-h/2,h/2]^{\times m}$.
 In practice, the SSD can be used to obtain discrete logical information from a CV state comprising a superposition of GKP states, while protecting against small displacement shifts.
 In the context of this work, the SSD is used as a method of mapping any general CV state---not only states consisting of superpositions of GKP states---onto a qudit state.
-Naturally, the higher the dimension of the qudit state, the higher the resolution of the mapping will be.
+As an illustrative example, we take a two photon Fock state and map it onto a nine-dimensional qudit.
+A visualization of this example is shown in Fig.~\ref{fig:SSD}, where the position-space probability density of the Fock state is plotted, and we see how the probability distribution of the qudit is constructed by section-wise integration.
+Naturally, the higher the dimension of the qudit state, the higher the resolution of the mapping.